We tested popular NDD forex brokers for 10+ factors & have listed the best ECN brokers for South Africans that are regulated by FSCA, FCA or ASIC.

 IC Markets Cons

-ECN brokers & STP brokers, are brokers that pass your orders directly in the actual market.
+ECN brokers & STP brokers are the brokers that pass your orders directly in the actual market.
 These brokers are classified as NDD (No Dealing desk) brokers, since they pass your orders directly into the market rather than trading against you.

 We have explained below the models of ECN brokers & the STP brokers: